-A Simple Light to Frequency Converter Circuit is a complex circuit that changes in light brightness into a frequency signal.
+Simple Light to Frequency Converter Circuit using Timer IC 555 changes light brightness into frequency signal.

-The circuit uses a IC 555 timer chip working in astable mode along with a photodiode that picks up the incoming light.
+Circuit uses IC 555 timer in astable mode and photodiode to catch light.

 Circuit Working: